Ftsos/PaginaWebCASS/README.md

 # PaginaWebCASS
-A Landing Page for the Colegio Adventista de San Salvador
+A Landing Page for the CASS

 # Live Preview
 https://ftsos.github.io/PaginaWebCASS/